-The August 2019 acquisition of Solarflare by Xilinx defined my role as transitional, with a fixed expiration date.
-I'm actively seeking new opportunities outside the company that would start in August.
+The August 2019 acquisition of Solarflare by Xilinx defined my role as transitional, with a fixed expiration date that has been extended four times.
+I'm now actively seeking a new opportunity outside the company starting in April 2021.

 Fifty-eight years ago, last month “The Jetsons” zipped into pop-culture in a flying car and introduced us to many new fictional technologies like huge flat screen TVs, tablet-based computing and video chat.
 Some of these technologies, had been popularized long before “The Jetson’s,” specifically video chat known previously as videotelephony was popularized as far back as the 1870s, but it took technology over a century to deliver the first commercially viable product.
 Today with the pandemic separating many of us from our loved ones and our workplaces, video chat has become an instrumental part of our lives.
 What most people don’t realize though is that video is extremely data intensive, especially at the viewing resolutions we’ve all become accustomed.
 Doing the computational work requires translating a high definition video (1080p) into a half dozen different resolutions, known as transcoding, to support most devices, including mobile, and to support various bandwidths.
 This is often done in real time and typically requires one or more CPU cores on a standard server.
 Now consider all the digital video you consume daily, both in video chats, and via streaming services, all this content needs to be transcoded for your consumption.